SageBrushes/ARESNYC/Training.md

 * [IS-700.b - NIMS: An Introduction](https://training.fema.gov/is/courseoverview.aspx?code=IS-700.b)
 * [IS-800.c - National Response Framework](https://training.fema.gov/is/courseoverview.aspx?code=IS-800.c)

-Once you complete the above, log in to (classroom.google.com) and join class code "ujb61j"
+Once you complete the above, log in to [Google Classroom](classroom.google.com) and join class code "ujb61j"

 The following links are for those who would like to be eligible for a leadership position in ARES: